leadrelic/forever_sleep/README.md

 # forever_sleep

-Open up notepad and copy and paste that.
+Open up notepad and copy and paste the code.

 Save it as a .bat file.